 First off, Fat Loss Extreme distracts you from what really builds muscle and puts unnecessary emphasis on supplements.

-Let me be the first to say, “Yes, supplements have their place and some of them (like creatine) are heavily-researched with lots of evidence of improving muscle gain and fat loss.”
+I’ll be honest and say this, “Yes, supplements have their place and some of them (like creatine) are heavily-researched with lots of evidence of improving muscle gain and fat loss.”

 However, supplements like test boosters, HGH boosters, and fat burners have very little evidence of actually changing your body.

-The fact that V Shred heavily promotes these products in their program raises a red flag.
+The fact that V Shred heavily promotes these expensive products in their program raises a red flag.

 On the other hand, Superhero X12 gives you all the information you need to build muscle and lose body fat without any supplements at all.